Chicken Fajita Stuffed Peppers

 What do you do when your husband wants Chicken Fajitas and you want Stuffed Peppers for dinner?
 You find a way to satisfy both at the same time!
 That’s exactly what I did with this scrumptious stuffed pepper dinner!

 It’s an easy and delicious dinner that you can whip up on a weekday or on a weekend.
 All together, it takes about 45 minutes to make.
-You might think that it takes to many dishes but it is so worth it!
+You might think that it takes too many dishes but it is so worth it!
 You might use up a couple of bowl, a pot and a skillet but that’s what your hubby is for!
-Cooks should do their own dishes, especially when you serve something this delicious for dinner.

 Ingredients